King's academics carry out first test of live pre-standard 5G

 Notes to editors:

-The Centre for Telecommunications Research (CTR) is a dynamic research centre, drawing talented researchers from the world over and reacting rapidly to the changing technological landscape.
+The Centre for Telecommunications Research (CTR) is a dynamic research centre based in the Department of Informatics, drawing talented researchers from the world over and reacting rapidly to the changing technological landscape.
 Some 50 researchers are currently working within the centre, including academic staff, research staff, research students, and visiting academics.
 CTR is linking its research base to the wider economical implications of telecommunications technology.
 It is now widely acknowledged that the next generation of leaders in the complex environment of telecommunications will need to acquire strong business acumen, management and leadership skills.

 For further information about King's, please visit the King's in brief web pages.